 Of course, driven by necessity, I’ve occasionally managed it.
 When I’ve needed to arrive at an early meeting or get to an airport, that internal feeling of necessity has delivered.
 But without that bit of extra motivation, for all my good intentions, I’ve pushed the snooze button, time and time again.

 This struggle to wake up early is not just a question of mindset and motivation.
 That would be a personal disservice.
 Our chronobiology (that’s how our genes affect our body clock) plays a crucial role too.
 Some of us are just innately early birds or night owls.
-So once you add a drop or two of motivation deficit to a natural night owl, you’ve got ourselves a snoozer.

 But there was a more fundamental problem here.
 My desire to get more done was pinned on the idea of simply adding hours to my day.
 I considered my lack of output a symptom of a lack of hours.
 And naturally, I thought the solution would be more hours in my day.
 It’s a pattern of thinking seen across the modern world.
 And it’s wrong – and even potentially dangerous.